Accessibility Tools

 A:

-The U.S. EPA enacted the lead and copper rule in 1991 to minimize lead and copper levels in drinking water, primarily by reducing the corrosivity of the water in the pipes.
-In 2020, the U.S. EPA finalized a major revision to the lead and copper rule to focus on protecting children in elementary schools and childcare facilities, removing sources of lead from drinking water and providing communities with information.
+The U.S. EPA enacted the lead and copper rule in 1991 to minimize lead and copper levels in drinking water, primarily by reducing the water's corrosivity.
+In 2020, the U.S. EPA finalized significant revisions to enhance protections, particularly for children in elementary schools and childcare facilities, by focusing on removing lead sources from drinking water and providing communities with information about water quality.

 Q: